 USP has identified additional related monographs in the USP–NF and Food Chemicals Codex (FCC), namely the USP Isopropyl Alcohol, USP Azeotropic Isopropyl Alcohol, FCC Ethyl Alcohol, and FCC Isopropyl Alcohol monographs.

 USP has published a Notice of Intent to Revise (NITR) for FCC Ethyl Alcohol monograph that describes the proposed changes to the monograph.
 USP will announce potential compendial revisions to these monographs at a later date.

 - Will the FCC Ethyl Alcohol and Isopropyl Alcohol monographs have an Impurity limit of 200 µL/L Methanol or just an ID test for methanol?

-USP will engage stakeholders, including FDA’s Center for Food Safety and Applied Nutrition (CFSAN), to develop a suitable testing procedure and acceptance criteria for testing methanol in the FCC Ethyl Alcohol monograph.
+USP has engaged stakeholders, including FDA’s Center for Food Safety and Applied Nutrition (CFSAN), to develop a suitable testing procedure and acceptance criteria for testing methanol in the FCC Ethyl Alcohol monograph.
 The NITR of the FCC Ethyl Alcohol monograph proposes to include the same methanol testing procedure and acceptance criteria as the USP-NF Alcohol monographs.

 - Are these compendial revisions anticipated to create or exacerbate drug shortages of hand sanitizers or other products?